Istanbul E-pass includes Blue Mosque Tour with English speaking Professional Guide. For details, please check "Hours & Meeting."

 From the Sultanahmet hotels; The Mosque is within walking distance to the majority of the hotels in the Sultanahmet area.

-From the Taksim hotels; Take the funicular from the Taksim Square to Kabatas .
+From the Taksim hotels; Take the funicular from Taksim Square to Kabatas.
 From Kabatas, take the T1 tram to Sultanahmet tram station.
 The Mosque is within walking distance of the tram station.

 The Blue Mosque History

 We will never be sure what the Sultan thought back then, but we are confident about one thing.
-The Mosque was constructed between the years 1609-1616.
-It took about 7 years to build one of the biggest mosques of Istanbul back then.
-This also shows the power of the Empire back in the time.
-To be able to decorate the Mosque, they used more than 20.000 individual Iznik tile panels .
-Including handmade tiles, carpets, stein glass windows, and calligraphy decoration of the Mosque, 7 years is quite a fast construction time.
+The Mosque was constructed between the years 1609-1617.
+It took around 7 years to build one of the biggest mosques of Istanbul back then.
+This also shows the power of the Ottoman Empire back in the time.
+To be able to decorate the mosque, they used more than 20.000 individual Iznik tile panels.
+Including handmade tiles, carpets, stein glass windows and calligraphy decoration of the mosque, 7 years is quite a fast construction time.

-There are more than 3,000 mosques in Istanbul.
-All of the mosques may seem similar, but there are 3 main groups of the Ottoman Era mosques .
+There are more than 3,300 mosques in Istanbul.
+All of the mosques may seem similar, but there are 3 main groups of the Ottoman Era mosques.
 The Blue Mosque is a Classical Era construction.
-That means the Mosque has a central dome with four elephant legs (central columns) and classical Ottoman decoration.
+That means the mosque has a central dome with four elephant legs (central columns) and classical Ottoman decoration.

-Another importance of this Mosque is that this is the only Mosque having six minarets.
+Another importance of this mosque is that this is the only mosque having six minarets.
 The minaret is the tower that the people were making calls to prayers in the old days.
-According to the myth, the Sultan ordered a gold mosque, and the Architect of the Mosque misunderstood him and made a mosque with six minarets.
-Gold and six in the Turkish language is similar ( Gold – Six )
+According to the myth, the Sultan Ahmed I. ordered a gold mosque, and the Architect of the Mosque misunderstood him and made a mosque with six minarets.
+Gold and six in the Turkish language is similar.
+(Gold - Altin) – (Six - Alti)

-The mosque architect, Sedefkar Mehmet Aga , is the most prominent Ottoman Empire architect , Architect Sinan .
+The mosque architect, Sedefkar Mehmet Aga, was an apprantice for the most prominent Ottoman Empire architect, great Architect Sinan.
 Sedefkar means the pearl master.
 The decoration of some of the cupboards inside the Mosque out of pearls is the Architect's work.

 Whether it was made in rivalry or togetherness with Hagia Sofia, Sultan Ahmet did an outstanding service for tourists and beauty lovers by constructing this mosque.
 It is a beautiful place to visit for Muslim and Non-Muslim visitors due to its gripping architecture and majestic build.